illinois-cs498vr/illinois-cs498vr.github.io/assignments.md

 ## Assignment Policies ##

 - You must work in pairs on all assignments.
 We recommend the Piazza team search function, or chats with your lecture neighbors.
+Only make one submission per group, i.e. only one person should submit files on Compass.
 - You may submit an assignment up to two days late, but you will lose 20% of the *total* points for that assignment.
 - If we have to modify your submission to run it, you will lose 20% of the *total* points for that assignment.
 If we cannot get your submission to run at all, you will receive no credit.